One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Basics of Topologies and Automata Bases

 It is often convenient to deal with a pair $(\VV,\BB)$ excluding $\OO$; therefore, this pair $(\VV,\BB)$ is particularly called a \emph{sub-automata base}.
-For two maps $A,B\in\BB$ and a point $v\in V$, we simply write $A(v)$ (or even $Av$) in place of $A\bullet v$ and we also abbreviate $A\circ B$ as $AB$.
-Note that $AB(v) = (A\circ B)(v) = A(B(v))$ for every $v\in V$.
 Given a map $B: V\to V$, we say that $\OO$ is \emph{closed under} $B$ if $(B(E_1),B(E_2))\in\OO$ holds for any pair $(E_1,E_2)\in\OO$.
-Given a ``property''\footnote{This informal term ``property'' is used in a general sense throughout this paper, not limited to ``topological properties,'' which usually means the ``invariance under homeomorphisms.''} $P$ associated with topological spaces, when all topological spaces in $\VV$ satisfy $P$, we succinctly say that $\VV$ \emph{satisfies} $P$.
+Given a ``property''\footnote{This informal term ``property'' is used in a general sense throughout this paper, not limited to ``topological properties,'' which usually means the ``properties invariant under homeomorphisms.''} $P$ associated with topological spaces, when all topological spaces in $\VV$ satisfy $P$, we succinctly say that $\VV$ \emph{satisfies} $P$.